jrg94/CSE5544/assignment01/README.md

 ![Counts vs. Gender][3]

 After looking at some trend data, I thought it would be cool to check out some ratio data.
-In particular, I was interesting in looking at some of the disparity between men and women in the healthcare data.
+In particular, I was interested in looking at some of the disparity between men and women in the healthcare data.

 Since I had already looked at incident data, I decided to analyze the